• Skip to primary navigation

 • Make sure to coat your muffin tin with non-stick cooking spray.
 This is an important step to prevent your muffins from sticking to the pan and it will also give the muffins the characteristic flat top.

 • Watch the muffins in the final 5 minutes in the oven.
 You will know that the muffins are baked if they are lightly browned around the edges of the muffins.
-Every oven will have varying temperature so the bake time may differ depending on how hot or cold your oven runs.
+Every oven will have a varying temperature so the bake time may differ depending on how hot or cold your oven runs.

 Storage Instructions